Giuliani expected to testify in $43M Georgia election worker defamation case

-But before the jurors start deliberations, they could first hear from Giuliani himself.
+But before the jurors start deliberations, they could first hear from Giuliani.

 Now the question becomes, what story will he tell?

-“I intend to, but you always leave them guessing,” Giuliani said when asked if he will testify Thursday.
+“I intend to, but you always leave them guessing,” Giuliani said when asked whether he will testify Thursday.

 But after the trial began, lawyers for the mother-daughter duo claimed Giuliani was continuing to spew lies, raising alarm that he may bring up already-decided issues when he takes the stand in front of the jurors.

-Throughout the trial, Sibley has walked a fine line of showing sympathy while trying to lessen the amount his client must pay.
+Throughout the trial, Sibley has walked a fine line between showing sympathy and trying to lessen the amount his client must pay.
 The jurors also heard from Freeman and Moss directly.

 But Giuliani has continued to show antagonism, telling reporters hours later outside the courthouse that “of course” he doesn’t regret his claims against the election workers.
 Giuliani again insisted, without evidence, that his fraud claims were accurate.